 - Shri Nabha Das composed Bhaktamal/ Sri Bhakta Maal in Galtaji.

-This place draw a large number of devotees from the nearby villages since it’s an important local pilgrim too.
-Makar Sakranti & Kartik Purnima are few occasions when people throng Galtaji in large numbers for the holy dip at Galta Kund.
+This place draws a large number of devotees from the nearby villages since it’s an important local pilgrim too.
+Makar Sankranti & Kartik Purnima are few occasions when people throng Galtaji in large numbers for the holy dip at Galta Kund.

 Even though these temples are a big tourist attraction, I have always found that locals outnumber tourists.

 These temples have beautiful frescoes & paintings from the Indian mythology and Hindu religion on the walls & ceilings.
-The architecture is mesmerizing as it uses canopies/ chhatri, lattice, window in a unique style which is a hallmark of Jaipur architecture.
+The architecture is mesmerizing as it uses canopies/ chhatri, lattices, the windows in a unique style which is a hallmark of Jaipur architecture.

 Shri Sitaramji Temple has five sanctums & idols of Lord Rama depicting various life stages.

-Shri Gyan Gopal ji temple is a smaller of the two and contains idol of Lord Krishna.
+Shri Gyan Gopal Ji temple is smaller of the two and contains idol of Lord Krishna.
 This compound also houses a school for the students and disciples.